intel/llvm/sycl/doc/SharedLibraries.md

 ## Design
 The overall idea:

-- Each device image is supplied with a list of imported symbol names through device image properties mechanism
+- Each device image is supplied with a list of imported and exported symbol names through device image properties mechanism
-- `SYCL_EXTERNAL` functions are arranged into separate device images supplied with a list of exported symbol names
 - Before compiling a device image DPC++ RT will check if device image has a list of imported symbols and if it has, then RT will search for device images which define required symbols using lists of exported symbols.